CLAIM YOUR HOME OWNER GRANT - CLICK HERE

 Property Taxes Paid by Mortgage Company

 If your property taxes are paid through your mortgage company you still have to claim the Homeowner Grant yourself.
 This can be done by the means listed above, and by fax at 250-494-1415, through our website or by mailing your signed Home Owner Grant portion of your Property Tax Notice.
-Payments and Grants must be received by the due date to avoid penalty.
+Payments and Grants must be received by the due date to avoid the 10% penalty.

 Northern and Rural Area Home Owner Grant